Financial sustainability

 If councils want to apply for a larger increase they need to make a Special Variation application.
 IPART then considers the application and makes a determination.

-Council has engaged an independent expert, Professor Joseph Drew, to explore the matters necessary to prepare an application for a special variation and undertake community consultation.
+Council has engaged an independent expert, Professor Joseph Drew, and his team of three professors to explore the matters necessary to prepare an application for a special variation and undertake community consultation.

 Professor Drew previously prepared a review of our financial sustainability.
 The report is available to download on this page.